Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/veteran-of-the-gauntlet-oota.md

 NoteIcon: monster
 BestiaryType: humanoid (human)
 SourceType: Bestiary
-BookSource: Out of the Abyss p.
-130
+BookSource: "Out of the Abyss p.
+130"
 ---
 # [Veteran of the Gauntlet](2-Mechanics/CLI/bestiary/humanoid/veteran-of-the-gauntlet-oota.md)
 *Source: Out of the Abyss p.
 130*